- What is a virtual call center?

 How do you evaluate virtual call center software?

 Proper software integrations and a modern phone system improve efficiency and streamline workflows.
 Virtual call center software includes a voice system that syncs with a CRM system to create a single, unified data source.
-Ensure basic features exist, such as call recording, call routing, dialing, and interactive voice response (IVR).
+Ensure basic features exist, such as call recording, call routing, call center dialer, and interactive voice response (IVR).

 How do you start a virtual call center?